Designing Robots to Help Women: SPECULATION

-The crimes above can be categorized as occurring remotely, or in proximity.
-Of the first non-contact category, voyeurism, also related to \emph{scopophilia}, upskirting and peeping, could be one useful problem for initial exploration: In contrast to more serious crimes where the "stakes" can be extremely high if a mistake is made, voyeurism has been called a "harmless wrong", as victims often don't know they have been victimized and thus do not suffer trauma~\cite{green2020criminalizing}.
-Moreover, current legislature regarding filming without consent seems to support technological approaches to limit video voyeurism, and it is also arguably clear how voyeurism can be stopped, by preventing a criminal from viewing and filming victims.
-As well, voyeurism is an important, widespread problem: Although actual numbers are difficult to predict, voyeurism has been described as an epidemic in Korea, with over 6000 cases reported each year~\cite{teshome2019spy}.
+From the large pool of crimes described, three crimes were selected to explore in greater detail, one remote, and two requiring contact.
+From the remote category, voyeurism, also related to \emph{scopophilia}, upskirting and peeping, seemed useful to explore, since it might be relatively easy to begin with, and is an important, widespread problem: The cost of a failed intervention could be lower than for more serious crimes, given that victims often don't know they have been victimized and thus don't suffer trauma~\cite{green2020criminalizing}.
+Moreover, current legislature regarding filming without consent seems to support technological approaches to limit video voyeurism, and it seems relatively clear how voyeurism can be stopped, by preventing a criminal from viewing and filming victims.
+Furthermore, although actual numbers are difficult to predict, voyeurism has been described as an epidemic in Korea, with over 6000 cases reported each year~\cite{teshome2019spy}.
 When footage is spread, the result can be "social death", causing some women to attempt suicide.
 For such reasons, in 2018, approximately 20,000 women marched to protest spy cameras, with 200,000 signing a petition, which resulted in a government plan to hire 8000 workers to tackle the problem.
 As well, in Sweden, in an anonymous survey of 2,450 randomly selected 18–60 year-olds conducted in 1996, 7.7\% of respondents described deriving sexual satisfaction from spying on others having sex~\cite{laangstrom2006exhibitionistic}.
 Thus, it could be useful for women if voyeurism could be more easily detected and prevented.

-Of crimes that occur in proximity, two kinds that seem more difficult to tackle, but highly important, include DV and rape.
+Of crimes that require proximity, two kinds that seem more difficult to tackle, but highly important, include DV and rape.
 For example, in Sweden, there are typically no witnesses to DV, as the attacks occur "behind closed doors"~\cite{pratt2014don}.
 As such, various statistics on DV can be found, but the real numbers, and hence the true extent of this problem, are unknown.
 As well, hospital records are often generated as a result of attacks, but police are usually not allowed to access these data; victims can also feel retraumatized and uncared for when interacting with healthcare staff.